 The basis for any steak marinade is simple.
 Dark balsamic vinegar for the acidity needed to break down the fibers and Worcestershire sauce for added flavor.
 With a splash of soy sauce, it helps to tenderize and open up the grain to absorb more of the marinade.

 Then experiment with a mix of sugar or honey to balance the acidic ingredients and any herbs you wish to compliment the beef.

 How to Cook Top Round Steak on a Grill

 The Top Round steak is very thin, and it can very easily be overcooked.
 So you must follow the guidelines carefully and cook it for just the short amount of time that it needs.

 A good instant-read thermometer is a Godsend for a steak like this.
 Once it hits temperature, you remove it and rest it.

-For reference, a half-inch steak will need just 2 minutes per side.
+For reference, from our guide on steak cooking times, a half-inch steak will need just 2 minutes per side.